Courtland, Virginia: History

 In 1839, Vaughn sold his tavern to Fielding J. Mahone, giving it the name Mahone's Tavern.
 Mahone purchased the adjacent Hart Tavern and connected the two with a breezeway.
 Mahone's teenage son moved to Jerusalem with the family.
 He is better known as Confederate Major General William Mahone who served in the Virginia House of Delegates, as Petersburg mayor, and as a U.S. Senator.

 In 1853, the town was connected to Petersburg via the Jerusalem Plank Road, essentially today's Virginia State Route 35.
 The Nottoway River also was a mode of transportation.
-The town was accessed from the south by a wooden bridge over the Nottoway that led to Rochelle Stree, just south of the courthouse.
+The town was accessed from the south by a wooden bridge over the Nottoway that led to Rochelle Street, just south of the courthouse.

 The town was not the site of any military conflicts during the Civil War; however, troops passed through Jerusalem during the Siege of Suffolk and used Mahone's Tavern and the Baptist church as temporary hospitals.
 Deceased soldiers were buried in a graveyard behind the church.
 After the Civil War, the town stagnated, probably due to the loss of enslaved labor in the surrounding area.
 However, nearly freed African Americans started participating in the political process after gaining the right to vote.
 A crowd of African Americans assembled in the town on June 21, 1867, for a speech by Thomas Jefferson Pretlow, who twice served as one of the county's representatives in the Virginia House of Delegates.

 Josephine Howard acquired Mahone's Tavern in 1869, renaming it "Howard's Hotel".
 It continued to host many social gatherings, including a new tradition of a medieval-style tournament that featured colorful costumes, jousting on horseback, and a dinner and dance at the hotel.